 SiloamPool…What’s in the name?
 Siloam pronounced “Sil-ōm”, means “sending forth or sent”, John 9:7.
-The “Pool” a collective of creators and listeners sharing a compelling synergy.
+The “Pool” is a collective of creators and listeners sharing a compelling synergy.

 Her ambition to become a singer wasn’t an easy journey.
 The road had a huge resounding speed bump.
 Siloam had to overcome extreme shyness, learn to embrace her uniqueness.
 Insecurity would delay her aspirations.
 Instead of pursuing her dream she enrolled in the University of Michigan to become a doctor.
 Among her courses, she took music theory and private vocal instruction.
 Siloam found sanctuary recording vocals for demos and jingles; falling in love with studio work.
 These experiences along with singing in her church choir helped her develop.
-Still needing to battle her fear of performing in front of large audiences she traveled extensively as a spokesperson with the North American International Auto Show.
-During this time, she began to write songs; finding an oasis where the passion to create beautiful, meaningful music emerged.
+Still needing to battle her fear of performing in front of large audiences she traveled extensively as a spokesperson with (NAIAS) the North American International Auto Show.
+During this time, she began to write songs; finding an oasis where the passion to create thought-provoking music emerged.

 Somethings in life are worth waiting for and SiloamPool definitely fits the bill.
 Siloam overcame her shyness.
 As God would have it her affinity for making music led her to an invitation to audition with Fred Hammond and his group RFC.
 She spent a year recording, performing and touring with Fred and many industry greats.
 “Singing for Mrs. Rosa Parks was a phenomenal experience.
 It was a glorious and major turning point in my life”.

 Siloam along with composer/arranger Sidney Howard wrote, arranged and produced her debut EP, Colors of Black & White.
-Siloam co-wrote this “SIMPLE COMPLEXITY” project with Freeman “Free” Spells Jr., Niko Marks, Sidney Howard, Rydell Chavez, Lamont Davis and Markovic Drummond.
+Siloam co-wrote this innovative “SIMPLE COMPLEXITY” project with Freeman “Free” Spells Jr., Niko Marks, Sidney Howard, Rydell Chavez, Lamont Davis and Markovic Drummond.
 As each song develops, she looks for them to breathe on their own.
 As with the single, ‘TIL THE DAY which was inspired by a military couple separated by the Iraq War, beautifully describes their steadfast commitment of love; during an extremely difficult time.
 Siloam feels this song “encourages us to love with that kind of depth, that kind of resolve”.

 When looking for musicians for “The Pool” Siloam wanted skill and creative fluidity.
 Following great advice from a fellow recording artist, Shelby Brown; he told her that “he always looks for the best musicians to work with; because it helps make him better”.
 The best she found in the current project mix of Bassist-Freeman “Free” Spells Jr. and Mike Harrington, Guitarist-Rydell Chavez, Carl Robinson and Markovic Drummond, Keyboardist-Niko Marks, Sidney Howard and James Shelton, Drummers-Winston “Foot” Britton and Ron Otis, Percussionist-Romel Alexander and featuring jazz Saxophonist-Dave McMurray on their single 7 DAYS.
 The group’s blend invites you to submerge into their lush harmonious flow.

 Siloam adds, “to help heal what ails us is why I wanted to become a doctor”.
 Asked if she has any regrets?
-She gives a resounding no. “To write and perform music is what I love, it’s the best of both worlds”.
+She gives a resounding no. “To write and perform music is what I love, it’s the best of both worlds.
+Through music I learn, receive, give and hopefully speak to someone’s heart; touching their soul, their spirit.
+It is my calling”.
 She’s a musical doctor.
-“Through music I learn, receive, give and hopefully speak to someone’s heart; touching their soul, their spirit.
-It is my calling”.
 Now, that is truly what it means to be sent!
+Listen: